ibm-cloud-docs/containers/faqs.md

 For a table that describes the pricing uplift by region, see [Regional pricing for VPC](https://www.ibm.com/cloud/vpc/pricing){: external}.

 **Sustained usage discounts**<br>
 For virtual server instances that are billed hourly, discounted prices depend on how long the instance runs during the billing month.
-For more information, expand the **Sustained usage discounts on {{site.data.keyword.cloud_notm} {{site.data.keyword.vsi_is_short}}** section on the [Pricing for VPC](https://www.ibm.com/cloud/vpc/pricing){: external} page.
+For more information, expand the **Sustained usage discounts on {{site.data.keyword.cloud_notm}} {{site.data.keyword.vsi_is_short}}** section on the [Pricing for VPC](https://www.ibm.com/cloud/vpc/pricing){: external} page.

 ## Are my platform and infrastructure resources consolidated in one bill?